 The Authority is investigating all options for the site’s future as we prepare for early works.

-Independent Assessments Confirm Structural Decline of Lorne Fishing Cooperative Building
+Media Release May 9, 2025: Independent Assessments Confirm Structural Decline of Lorne Fishing Cooperative Building.

 The Great Ocean Road Coast and Parks Authority (GORCAPA) is working with the community to explore options to honour the legacy of the Lorne Fishing Cooperative building at Point Grey following independent assessments confirming structural decline.